davetropeano/lda/source/index.markdown

 'make like the world-wide web', then applications can achieve the same sort of easy and limitless integration of data that we see for user interface in the HTML web.
-For this to work, we need to implement client applications that 'make like a browser' and server applications that expose everything as hypertext-linked resources.
+For this to work, we need to implement client applications that 'make like a browser' and server applications that expose all data as hypertext-linked resources.
 The LDA framework provides server-side and a client-side components that make it easy to create applications that follow exactly that pattern.